alexirpan/alexirpan.github.io/_posts/2019-01-29-alphastar-part2.markdown

 {: .centered }

-I couldn't find any references for the population size, or how many agents are trained simulatenously.
+I couldn't find any references for the population size, or how many agents are trained simultaneously.
 I would guess "big" and "a lot", respectively.
 Now multiply that by 16 TPUs each and you get a sense of the scale involved.

 After 14 days, they computed the